maxwills/SeekerDebugger/README.md

 "This query obtains an OrderedCollection containing the list of all the methods of any step that corresponds to a message send to any method with the selector #add:".

-(Query from: seeker newProgramStates "or just use the workspace variable: programStates"
+(UserTTQ queryFrom: seeker newProgramStates "or just use the workspace variable: programStates"
     select: [ :state | state isMessageSend and: [ state node selector = #add: ] ]
     collect: [ :state | state methodAboutToExecute ]) asOrderedCollection
 ```